cytomining/profiling-template/README.md

 - Change the title of the README to **Image-based Profiling for [ProjectName]\(project-url\)**.
 - Delete the **Setup** section
 - Keep the notes section, and edit as necessary.
+- Keep the metadata section if you are adopting it, and edit as necessary.

 ## Setup